3Rishabh3/JavaBootcamp/README.md

 - [Multilevel inheritance](https://github.com/3Rishabh3/JavaBootcamp/tree/master/src/basics/inheritance/multiLevelInheritance)
 ### [12.
 Method overriding](https://github.com/3Rishabh3/JavaBootcamp/blob/master/src/basics/MethodOverriding.java)
 ### 13. final keyword
-- final class: this is a class which can't be inherited by any other class
+- **final class**: this is a class which can't be inherited by any other class
-- final method: this is a method which can not be overridden
+- **final method**: this is a method which can not be overridden
-- final variable: used to make value of a variable constant
+- **final variable**: used to make value of a variable constant
 ### 14. this keyword